Features

 | Replication | /monitoring/replication | Replication queue status |

-- ① The Cluster status: shows the number of shards, replicas, as well as the cluster name.
+- Cluster Status: Shows the number of shards, replicas, and cluster name

-- ② The Overall healthcheck: ClickLens performs multiple checks: uptime, readonly replicas, parts to check, max parts per partition, active queries, memory usage, and replication delay.
+- Health Checks: Uptime, readonly replicas, parts to check, max parts per partition, active queries, memory usage, and replication delay

 Because the demo cluster does not include ClickHouse Keeper/ZooKeeper, the screenshots show errors.
 This is expected behavior.